Cadbury Barn Trust logo

 Thanks to the adults and children who helped design, paint and decorate the new storage container alongside artists from the Northfield Arts Forum.
 The container is proving invaluable in saving time for volunteers from the Friends and the Cadbury Barn Trust who no longer have to carry equipment, displays and other materials from their homes when needed.

-new entrance feature for the park 'The Jubilee Gate', it was installed in late 2023.
+A new entrance feature for the park, 'The Jubilee Gate', was installed in late 2023.

-We have made much progress since the Cadbury Barn Trust was incorporated as a Charitable Incorporated Organisation (CIO) in July 2020.
+Since Cadbury Barn Trust was incorporated as a Charitable Incorporated Organisation (CIO) in July 2020:

-• We have worked with Birmingham City Council on plans for temporary facilities to include a toilet, kitchenette and storage in order to support events in the park.
+• Worked with Birmingham City Council on plans for temporary facilities to include a toilet, kitchenette and storage in order to support events in the park.

-• Our planning application to site these two containers in the corner of the car park was successful, no doubt partly due to the support of many local people.
+• Our planning application to site these two containers in the corner of the car park was successful, due to the support of local people.

-• We created a partnership with the Birmingham School of Bell Ringing to develop plans for the site.
+• Partnered with the Birmingham School of Bell Ringing to develop site plans.

-• We have produced outline plans for the development of the site and how to manage it.
+• Produced outline plans for the development and management of the site.

-• We have received National Lottery Awards for All funding for project management support.
+• Received National Lottery Awards for All funding for project management support.

-• We also secured a small grant from the Harry Payne Trust for marketing and publicity and from the Cooke and Wolstenolme Trust towards the interim welfare container.
+• Secured a grant from the Harry Payne Trust for marketing and publicity and from the Cooke and Wolstenolme Trust towards the interim welfare container.

-• We have secured funds to enable us to purchase and install the interim welfare container.
+• Secured funds to purchase and install the interim welfare container.

-• We secured an Arts Council grant to paint the continers and fund a new entrance feature, 'The Jubileee Gate' which was installed in 2023.
+• Arts Council grant to paint the containers and fund a new entrance feature, 'The Jubileee Gate', installed in 2023.

-• A video about the park and its history has been produced as part of the Heritage Lottery funding.
+• Video about the park and its history produced with Heritage Lottery funding.

-• We worked with the Council on their Public Consultation in 2022.
-We have asked them to submit an application to the Charities Commission requesting the variation to George Cadbury's will that is required to enable the Council to lease us part of the site.
+• Worked with Birmingham City Council on their Public Consultation in 2022.
+Our request was an application to the Charities Commission requesting the variation to George Cadbury's will to allow us to lease part of the site.

 Manor Farm Park Heritage Trail